October 21, 2025

 Nothing ruins the holiday vibe like lights sagging mid-season or blowing off in a Nor’easter.

-Why it’s a problem: On Cape Cod, strong coastal winds are common.
+Why it’s a problem: On Cape Cod & South Shore, strong coastal winds are common.
 Poorly secured lights not only look bad — they can create hazards if they detach.

 How to avoid it: